The Parker Brothers Ranch of DeSoto County

 Isabel Browning Parker (who married into the Hooker family) said she had ridden every inch of the place working and hunting.
 She lamented when the ranch was sold.
 Houghland renamed Parker Brothers Ranch to Bright Hour Ranch, which is still referred to today.

 Houghland cared for the land and preserved its operation and natural resources.
 He died in 2009 at the age of 93.
-Before his death, he saw that 28,000 acres (of the original 43,000) were set aside forever as a conservation easement.
-This included the sensitive Tiger Bay Slough.
+Before his death, he saw that 28,000 acres (of the original 43,000) were set aside forever as a conservation easement, including the sensitive Tiger Bay Slough.

-There is a lot more that can be told about the Parkers, maybe I’ll compile some more stories to share another day!
+A lot more can be said about the Parkers, so maybe I’ll compile some more stories to share another day!